TohidBeh/Health-Monitoring-System/README.md

 Each parameter is evaluated using defined thresholds and classified into:

-- Normal
+- Normal (Green)
-- Warning
+- Warning (Yellow)
-- Critical
+- Critical (Red)
-- Sensor Fault
+- Sensor Fault (Purple)

-The dashboard visually reflects the current state of the system.
+The dashboard visually (using different volored labels) reflects the current state of the system.

 ## Hardware Schematic

-Below is the Implemented circuit used in this project:
+Below is the Implemented circuit used in this project: also the Pinout on the modules is provided in the report file(The Second Attachment).

 ![Hardware Schematic](Images/Implemented_On_Breadboard.jpg)